good

 Pricing

-Wrike offers five subscriptions: Free, Team, Business, Enterprise, and Pinnacle.
+Wrike offers five pricing tiers: Free, Team, Business, Enterprise, and Pinnacle.

-• Free: You get essential project and task management features and the Board and Table views.
-Storage is limited to 2 GB and most views and features (automations, forms, reports, etc.) aren't included.
+• Free: The Free plan includes essential project and task management features like Board and Table views.
+Total account storage is limited to 2 GB, and many features such as automation, forms, and reports are not included.

 FreeTeamBusiness